tsmtzs/pieceForSmartphoneOrchestra/DISCUSSION.md

 At this level, behaviour is set by the directions in the [score](score/pieceForSmartphoneOrchestra.pdf).
 This could be a single sine tone or silence.

 Between these two extremes we can define potential areas inside the performance space were certain sounds can only be heared.
-They are not fixed and may overlap.
+These are not fixed and may overlap.
 These *localities of sound* depend on the distance between the agents, the amplitudes and frequencies of the playing tones, as well as, the direction or the movements of the players.
 Localities of sound may encompass single tones, beats or even auditory distortion products.
 They should be regarded as local emergent properties of the system.